Medical Doctor Resume Example

 You should highlight first-author roles or high-impact journals.
 Quantify your contributions-like “published three papers” or “presented at two conferences.”
 This helps programs see your academic strengths fast.

-If you have ongoing projects, mention them briefly.
+If you have ongoing projects, mention them briefly, and look to this example for how to frame research experience in your application.
 Just keep it clear and concise.
 This section bridges your clinical training with your interest in pushing medicine forward.

 Highlighting honors, scholarships, or top exam scores shows your commitment early on.
 Listing awards like Dean’s List or Alpha Omega Alpha makes your dedication clear.